 I started my healing journey by allowing myself to rest.
 I took two weeks off work immediately after the accident… and slowly am back to work part-time.
 I reconnected with myself on all levels… respecting that although I was given a diagnosis confined to one part of my physical body, the rest of my body, as well as my emotional and spiritual bodies, were also affected.
 I recognized that my own self-care came first.
 I’m not talking about self-care being eating healthy or exercising, but what my soul and heart need to be nurtured.
 It took a lot of courage to admit I cannot do this on my own.
 I learned to ask for and receive help from my community (which was – and continues to be – a huge lesson for me!).
 I am allowing myself to be loved and supported.

 I am filled with so much appreciation and gratitude for the care and love I’ve received during this journey, and continue to receive.
 Acceptance and patience have always been my life lessons, and their presence is strong throughout this process.
 It was weeks before I could laugh without pain, months before I released tears about the accident, and I still have not been able to drive down the intersection of the accident… and that is ok.
-I may not be able to go back to the pottery wheel right now, and need to pace myself in yoga class… and that is ok.
+I may not be able to go back to the pottery wheel right now, and need to pace myself during yoga at home… and that is ok.
 I’m spending my precious time with myself and with those who nurture my heart… I’m healing… I take time between treatments for my body to integrate the healing… I cocoon myself when I need to… I’m reading the books I’ve been meaning to… I’m colouring :)… I follow Mother Nature as a guide as I witness the transformation in each season… I rest with the questions that naturally arise after a life-changing event… I believe in my heart that “when you come out of the storm, you won’t be the same person who walked in.”